Laboratory-of-Mol-and-Comp-Genomics/bacmapping/README.md

 pip install .
 ```
 ## Example
-If you wish to go through the functions with an example in a jupyter notebook, look in the Example folder for the file "bacmappingexample.ipynb"
-Open this notebook in the example folder and use the bacmapping environment
+If you wish to go through the functions with an example in a jupyter notebook, look in the Examples folder for the files "bacmappingexample.ipynb" or "Ch19_bacmapping_example.ipynb".
+Open any this notebooks and use the bacmapping environment.

 ## Functions